 You can contact me by email, phone or text.
 I offer a free telephone consultation of about 10 minutes for anyone considering making an appointment to see me.
 This is to discuss what you'd like to get out of talking therapy sessions and assist you to decide if I might be the right person to help you.

 My talking therapy room has access to free parking and also toilet facilities.
 There is a step up into my room but the door is wide enough for a wheelchair to pass through.

 I will send the address and directions to my therapy room when you book an appointment.

-During these times of social distancing or self isolation related to Covid19, I am offering online consultations using 'Zoom' secure video conferencing software.
+During these times of social distancing or self isolation related to Covid19, I am offering online consultations using secure video conferencing software.